 When I told my friend Gray that the final drop-off in the Wolf River rapids in central Wisconsin was a Class IV, he scoffed.
-He was of the opinion that any river that could be run by inexperienced rafters, many of them unable to paddle in a straight line and a good many of them drunk, could not possibly have rapids comparable to those found in the wild, untamed rivers of the West.
+He was of the opinion that any river that could be run by inexperienced rafters, many of them unable to paddle in a straight line and a good many of them drunk, could not possibly have whitewater rafting comparable to those found in the wild, untamed rivers of the West.
 That’s when I told him that rapids are graded by vertical drop.
 It was the main criteria by which rapids are graded, I said.
 I insisted upon it.
 I had no idea why.

 I do this.
 I make declaratory statements with only the thinnest thread of knowledge on subjects I know little about.
 Usually I do it to add luster to a story I’m telling.
 I do it almost unconsciously with no malice aforethought and the assertion is usually buttressed by some vague recollection of something I read once.
 Which means it stands a reasonable chance of being true.